Van Life Internet: How to Get WiFi on the Road

 One of the most common questions I get about working from the road is about van life internet.
 How do I get WiFi when traveling, and is it expensive?
 I usually spend more than half the year on the road living, traveling, and working out of my converted Sprinter van, so staying connected and getting internet on the road is essential to my ability to make money and maintain a career.

-Luckily, there are a lot of different options for van life internet – including the new Starlink satellite internet – and it’s not as difficult to stay connected as you might think.
+Luckily, there are a lot of different options for van life internet – including Starlink satellite internet – and it’s not as difficult to stay connected as you might think.
 Whether you are a full-time or part-time van lifer or simply want to take a few weeks off to road trip, these tips for getting WiFi while traveling apply to you.

 Cell Phone Hotspot Options

 Depending on your carrier, reception quality varies across the country.
-Download the OpenSignal app (one of our must-have van life apps!) to see the signal strength of wherever you’re heading.
+Download the OpenSignal app (one of my must-have van life apps!) to see the signal strength of wherever you’re heading.
 It’s an interactive map that shows you where your carrier has a signal and how strong it is.
 This is a great tool for remote workers that will help you plan ahead and find an office with a view.

 To determine how big of a data plan you need and to find ways to cut back on data usage, you can use an app called My Data Manager to see how much data you use on a daily basis.